Megan Oldham

 Megan Oldham (born May 12, 2001) is a Canadian freestyle skier who competes internationally in the big air and slopestyle disciplines.
+She is an Olympic champion and two-time medalist, winning gold in the Big air event and bronze in the Slopestyle in 2026.

+Early life

-Oldham grew up in Parry Sound, Ontario.
+Megan Oldham was born on May 12, 2001 in Newmarket, Ontario and grew up in Parry Sound, Ontario.
+She is a graduate of Parry Sound High School.

 Career

 Oldham joined the Canadian national team in 2018.
 In January 2019, Oldham won her first FIS World Cup medal, a silver, in the slopestyle event.
 In March 2019, Oldham won her first World Cup gold and took home the 2019 Slopestyle Crystal Globe.

 Oldham competed at her first World Championships in 2021.
 She won the bronze medal in the slopestyle and fourth in the big air.

 Oldham won two medals at the 2022 Winter X Games: a silver in big air and a bronze in the slopestyle.

 On January 24, 2022, Oldham was named to Canada's 2022 Olympic team in the big air and slopestyle events.
 She earned a fourth-place finish in Big Air.

 In January 2023, while competing in the X Games, Oldham became the first woman to land a triple cork in any women's ski or snowboard event.
 She landed a leftside triple cork 1440 while competing in Women’s Ski Big Air, and won a gold medal in that event.
 She won her second gold at the 2023 X Games in women's ski slopetyle.

+On January 20, 2026, Oldham was named to Canada's 2026 Olympic team in the big air and slopestyle events.
+She won a bronze medal in slopestyle and a gold medal in freeski big air.

+On February 16, 2026, Megan Oldham captured Canada’s second gold of the 2026 Winter Olympic at Milan-Cortina Games by winning gold at the big air freestyle skiing event, finishing with a score of 180.75 points.